 But as of next year, once the amendments come into force, that will change.
 The new regulations introduce the concept of a “business relationship,” and provide that once a business relationship is established regulated entities will be required to conduct on-going monitoring of business relationships with clients, using a risk-based approach.
 The new regulations define what it is that they want reporting entities to monitor, and for large institutions they expect monitoring to be done on a consolidated basis across all products, notes Shinfield.

-For many reporting entities that will prove to be an onerous requirement, says Matthew McGuire, the national anti-money laundering practice leader for chartered accountancy and business consulting firm MNP LLP.
+For many reporting entities that will prove to be an onerous requirement, says Matthew McGuire, an anti-money laundering expert.
 There are an estimated 300,000 reporting entities in Canada, ranging from financial institutions to life insurance companies to real estate agents brokers and developers to casinos.
 Even accountants and accounting firms as well as lawyers are captured by the legislation.